netzkern/butler/README.md

 ## Principles
 - Project Templates are simple git repositories
-- Everything is a template you don't have to deal with `/template` directories
+- Everything is a template you don't have to deal with `/template` directories or `.tmpl` files
 - Required informations are asked during the bootstrapping process

 ## Usage